 In 2009, legacy SLM introduced its Smart Option Student Loan product and began underwriting private education loans with a proprietary custom credit score.
 The custom credit score included income-based factors, which led to a significant increase in the percentage of loans requiring a co-signer, typically a parent.
 The initial loans originated under the Smart Option Student Loan program (the "Interest Only SOSLs") were variable rate loans and required interest payments by borrowers while in school, which reduced the amounts payable over the loans' lives and helped establish repayment habits among borrowers.
-In 2010, legacy SLM introduced a second option for its Smart Option Student Loan customers, which reduced a second option for its Smart Option Student Loan customers, which reduced a nother option for its Smart Option Student Loan customers, which allowed borrowers to defer interest and principal payments until after a student graduates or separates from school (the "Ered SOSLs").
+In 2010, legacy SLM introduced a second option for its Smart Option Student Loan customers, which required a \$25 fixed monthly payment while borrowers were in school (the "Fixed Pay SOSLs").
+In 2011, legacy SLM introduced another option for its Smart Option Student Loan customers, which allowed borrowers to defer interest and principal payments until after a student graduates or separates from school (the "Deferred SOSLs").
 In 2012, legacy SLM introduced a fixed rate loan option for its Interest Only, Fixed Pay and Deferred SOSLs.
 Borrowers must select which of these options they prefer at the time of loan origination and are not permitted to change those options once selected.